 To get SEO right, it’s crucial to have the right approach.
 And the right approach isn’t always going to be the quick approach.
 Sometimes there are quick fixes.
-But in order to get the most ROI for your SEO investment, SEO needs to be considered from a holistic perspective.
+But to get the most ROI for your SEO investment, SEO needs to be considered from a holistic perspective.
 Think about it as building a house: you can probably make do with some hastily built shelter.
 It might serve its purpose for a little while.
-Or you could establish a strong foundation, with supports, insulation, plumbing, the works.
-It takes time and investment, but in the long run, it’s going to be more stable, more stormworthy and, most of all, more comfortable for you.
+Or you could establish a strong foundation with supports, insulation, plumbing, and the works.
+It takes time and investment, but in the long run, it will be more stable, stormworthy, and, most of all, more comfortable for you.

 We’re passionate about SEO and how it contributes to the success of our partners, and we’ve carved out a very specific approach to match.
-We look at your business, your website, your industry, your competitors.
-We do our research, and we find ways throughout your website that can elevate your rankings and organic search traffic.
+We look at your business, website, industry, and competitors.
+We do our research and find ways throughout your website to elevate your rankings and organic search traffic.
 It’s not about changing text on a page.
 It’s about educating your potential customers about your business, not writing a bunch of overwrought “optimized” content.
 It’s about structural changes, information hierarchies, content strategy, visual design, and web development.
-Every ranking signal that Google accounts for needs to be addressed because, in the end, that’s what will decide just how essential your website is to Google’s algorithm.
+Every ranking signal that Google accounts for needs to be addressed because, in the end, that will decide just how essential your website is to Google’s algorithm.

 The field of SEO moves very quickly.
-It requires a dedicated partnership, a team of people, staying on top of and anticipating what changes or algorithm updates are going to be next and how to plan for it.
+It requires a dedicated partnership, a team of people, and staying on top of and anticipating what changes or algorithm updates will be next and how to plan for it.
 That’s the only way your business won’t be left out in the cold.

 Included SEO Services

 Keyword research is an essential aspect of any SEO plan.
 Keyword research involves the selection of specific keywords and phrases to focus on ranking.
 Your site isn’t going to rank for every keyword.
-The key to keyword research is strategically selecting the right words and phrases that connect with users who are going to be searching for your business and that you can realistically rank for on the first page of Google and other search engines.
+Regarding keyword research, it’s important to strategically select the right words and phrases that connect with users searching for your business and those you can realistically rank for on the first page of Google and other search engines.

 SEO copywriting can take a few forms.
-It could be in the on-page optimization of your site on different pages and content areas.
+It could be in your site's on-page-optimization on different pages and content areas.
 It could also be strategic blogging or content marketing efforts designed to attract or direct traffic to your site.
 No matter the form it takes, SEO copywriting is an art that involves a delicate balance of keyword research and compelling content.

 Link acquisition is the practice of getting other websites to link to your website.
 When other websites link to yours, search engines view this as a vote of authority for your site, lending it legitimacy and relevancy.

 On-page optimization involves every aspect of the pages of your site, including copy, content, images, and more.
-Something that is often overlooked when it comes to on-page optimization is the quality of the content.
-Search engines are designed to find users the most relevant content, and if visitors aren’t engaging with your site in a meaningful way or finding the content to be relevant to your search, eventually that’s going to be reflected in your rankings, and you’ll lose out to sites with more dynamic and useful content.
+The quality of the content is often overlooked when it comes to on-page optimization.
+Search engines are designed to find users the most relevant content, and if visitors aren’t engaging with your site in a meaningful way or finding the content to be relevant to their search, eventually, that’s going to be reflected in your rankings, and you’ll lose out to sites with more dynamic and useful content.

-With Timmermann Group, you’ll get regular reports detailing your site’s rankings, along with analysis and suggestions for strategic improvements.
+With Timmermann Group, you’ll get regular reports detailing your site’s rankings, analysis, and suggestions for strategic improvements.

 How to Find the Right SEO Agency